unicef/giga_gigacounts_blockchain/README.md

 ALCHEMY_ID={your infura api key}
 PUBLIC_ADDRESS={your wallet address}
 PRIVATE_KEY={your private key to deploy SCs}
+DEPLOYED_GIGACOUNTS_CONTRACT_ADDRESS={the address where contract ERC20 is deploy, just to use in scripts/interact.ts}
 ```

 > Note: You can find more info about the other required `.env` variables inside the `example_env` file.